 CARL: That’s why we drink.
 C’mon, Partner.
 Go dawn to yeer saloon and brang back same whiskeee!

-WESLEY: How about we pick a name first?
+WESLEY: How about we pick a name for the town first?

 RALPH: I’m not bringing you any booze, Carl.
 You still owe me from the last meeting.

-RALPH: How could we be playing when we didn’t have any cards?
+RALPH: How could we be playing when I didn’t have any cards?

 RALPH: Not after your horse ate them.